Does United Healthcare cover Wegovy for weight loss?

 Wegovy is FDA-approved for two uses: weight loss and cardiovascular risk reduction.
 It can be prescribed to:

-• Adults who have a BMI of 27 or higher (defined as “overweight”) and a weight-related health condition, such as high cholesterol, high blood pressure, type 2 diabetes, or sleep apnea
+• Adults with overweight and a weight-related health condition, such as high cholesterol, high blood pressure, type 2 diabetes, or sleep apnea

 • Adults who have heart disease and either obesity or overweight